Jollyrgr83/uofu-project-skyview/README.md

-# project-1
+# Skyvi3w

-This project is a search engine that uses your location and desired inputs to provide you with a weather forecast and associated information regarding current and upcoming space and earth events in order to maximize your viewing experience all against a backdrop of striking visuals provided to you by NASA's Astronomy Picture of the Day.
+Skyvi3w is a search engine that uses your location and desired inputs to provide you with a weather forecast and associated information regarding current and upcoming space and earth events in order to maximize your viewing experience all against a backdrop of striking visuals provided to you by NASA's Astronomy Picture of the Day.

 # Requirements

-This project was designed to be used on any web browser.
+Skyvi3w was designed to be used on any web browser.

 # Installation

-This project does not require installation.
+Skyvi3w does not require installation.

 # Technology/Framework

-This project was created using html, css, and javascript and incorporates bootstrap, UIKit, and jQuery libraries.
+Skyvi3w was created using html, css, and javascript and incorporates bootstrap, UIKit, and jQuery libraries.
 This project uses NASA Open APIs and the OpenWeatherMap API.

 # How to Use